AdyTech99/volo/README.md

 # Volo: Fixing LLM Hallucinations with Wikipedia Knowledge 🚀

-Volo is an innovative solution designed to enhance AI capabilities with Wikipedia knowledge through an efficient **RAG (Retrieval Augmented Generation)** pipeline.
-It utilizes an offline database of Wikipedia powered by **Kiwix**, ensuring fast and reliable access to information without requiring constant internet connectivity.
+Volo is an AI solution designed to enhance AI capabilities with Wikipedia knowledge through an efficient **RAG (Retrieval Augmented Generation)** pipeline.
+It utilizes an offline database of Wikipedia created by **Kiwix**, ensuring fast and reliable access to information without requiring constant internet connectivity.

-Volo uses a tiny model (Qwen2.5:3b) and gives it the knowledge of nearly 7 million Wikipedia articles, making it a _more_ reliable source of information than giant closed-source models like OpenAI's GPT4o and Anthropic's Claude 3.5 Sonnet
+Volo uses a tiny model (Qwen2.5:3b) and gives it the knowledge of nearly 7 million Wikipedia articles, making it a _more_ reliable source of information than giant closed-source models like OpenAI's GPT4o and Anthropic's Claude 3.5 Sonnet, which are prone to hallucinations.

 By integrating with **Ollama** and supporting **OpenAI-compatible REST APIs**, Volo provides a flexible and user-friendly interface for knowledge-driven AI interactions.
-Whether you're building intelligent chatbots, conducting research, or just exploring Wikipedia in new ways, Volo makes it seamless and efficient.

 ---